gtorodelvalle/fiware-device-simulator/README.md

     -h, --help                                     output usage information
     -V, --version                                  output the version number
     -c, --configuration <configuration-file-path>  Absolute or relative path (from the root of the Node application) to the device simulator configuration file (mandatory)
-    -d, --delay <milliseconds>                     The delay in milliseconds between update requests for fast-forward simulation (ONLY for Node v4 and above)
+    -d, --delay <milliseconds>                     The delay in milliseconds for future updates when the number of update requests waiting for response is bigger than the value set with the -m option (defaults to 1 second if -m is set and -d is not set, it has no effect if -m is not set)
-    -p, --progressInfoInterval <milliseconds>      The interval in milliseconds to show progress information  for fast-forward simulation
+    -m, --maximumNotRespondedRequests <requests>   The maximum number of update requests not responded before applying delay -p, --progressInfoInterval <milliseconds>      The interval in milliseconds to show progress information  for fast-forward simulation
     -f, --from <fromDate>                          The start date to begin the fast-forward simulation -t, --to <toDate>                              The end date to stop the fast-forward simulation